The forces of ratings inflation

 One of the reasons why episodes skew especially high is that, like viral videos, they are shorter, less complex than movies or series.
 They require a smaller investment per episode and their sheer simplicity provides cognitive ease, which is pleasurable.
 This is especially true for television up through the mid-1990s, which was usually episodic, but it is less true for modern television, which requires investment to keep up with serialized narratives.

 I believe the larger effect comes from loyalty.
-Those IMDb users who bother to rate individual episodes are generally fans of the specific show, whereas a broader range of users rate that show as a whole.
+Those IMDb users who bother to rate individual episodes are generally fans of the specific show, while a broader range of users rate the show as a whole.
 Only the better shows attract loyal per-episode reviewers.
 Many shows are designed to generate that loyalty, making viewers get to know and care about the characters over the long term, something that is harder to do in movies.

 Another reason why series would be rated highly is precisely that they require a larger investment of time.
 Once having made that investment, viewers look back and ask themselves “Did I just waste 100 hours of my life?”
 To answer that question in the affirmative is painful.
-The greater the investment, the greater the tendency to double down and assert that it was all worth it.
+The greater the investment, the greater the tendency to double down and assert that it was worth it.

 Conversely, viewers who do not make the complete investment may decide not to give the series any rating, on the grounds of having incomplete information.
 I watch at least a full season of a series before I publish a review of it, and it is the same with novels.
 Anything I dislike too much to finish is not reviewed at all.
 This skews my own ratings higher, especially for longer works.